-Lost and Found - Lost and found articles are brought to the secretary's office.
+Lost and Found - Lost and found articles are brought to the teacher.
 Parents are urged to mark children's jackets, overshoes, mittens, lunch box, etc. in order to assist in identification.
 Loss of articles should be reported by the student to their teacher.
 Students are to turn into the office any articles they might find.
-Those items that are not claimed by the end of the school year may be discarded or donated to charity.
+Those items which are not claimed by the end of the school year may be discarded or donated to charity.